New student guide to IT resources

 Welcome to the University of Utah!
-This list is meant to provide you with a quick glance at some of the many digital resources you may need as a student at the U. and to direct you to answers to any questions you may have.
-Of course it is by no means an exhaustive list, so if you have suggestions for something you think students should know about, email firstname.lastname@example.org.
+This guide is meant to provide you with a quick glance at some of the many IT resources you may need as a student and to direct you to answers for any questions you may have.
+This is by no means an exhaustive list, so if you have suggestions for something you think students should know about, email firstname.lastname@example.org.

 Campus Information Services (CIS)

 Many university services require you to log in using your University Network ID (uNID) — which you received from Admissions when you were accepted — and password.
 The first time you log in to Campus Information Services (CIS) or cis.utah.edu, you will be prompted to set a new password and answer security questions.